na-na-hi/renget/archive/iftod.md

 \>I open in disbelief, it just licked me and went to sleep again.
 \>I don't know what it wants, if it really wanted to kill me, it would have done so.
 \>I guess I have no choice, have to remain here for now.
-\>Someone will find me, right?
+\>Someone will find me, right?%%

 ---
 ###*Tzitzi-Ya-Ku*

 ===================================

-\>Bone huntress is sent out to capture a Tzitzi-Ya-Ku in coral highlands
+%darkgreen%\>Bone huntress is sent out to capture a Tzitzi-Ya-Ku in coral highlands
 \>Finds it sleeping on one of the squishy green pads in a coral cave.
 \>prepares a surprise attack, only to notice that it’s member is slightly erect in its sleep— the bird wyvern kicking its talons idly
 \>Huntress bites her lip, finding her curiosity unable to bare